This blog has no point, no direction, no cause for being. Yet it exists. Kind of like a lot of things in modern life.

 And finally inside each bag - coffee

-and TOYS!!!
 I'm 48, but if you give me toys I will play with them.
 That's how the Epic Guys got their own section of the website.

 I also got a couple of stickers.
 I am getting quite a few coffee roaster stickers.
 Still trying to decide what to put them on.
 It has to be something that I will use, but not something fragile.
 I want to show them off, so it has to be something I take with me.
 I'm sure I'll figure it out eventually.